centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 Everyone.
 Whether you are a designer, a software engineer, a tester, a solutions architect, a product owner, or a director: everyone is invited to advance Nucleus.

-### Where to start

-1. Take some time to get accustomed with Nucleus and explore what it offers.
-2. Make use of our feedback channels: Github, Slack, and face-to-face sessions.
-3. Reach out to any member of the Nucleus team, start a conversation and ask questions.

-### Sending it in
+To get started, visit [Working with Nucleus](https://docs.britishgas.design/getting-started/working-with-nucleus).

-#### Insights on existing Nucleus assets
+### Insights on existing Nucleus assets

 For any feedback related to our Nucleus components and related documentation, we're using Github.
-This helps us provide a transparent track of all contributions and potential issues, as well as tie these into our own [backlog](https://github.com/ConnectedHomes/nucleus/milestone/18).
+This helps us provide a transparent track of all contributions and potential issues.

 1. You can view our [requests status](https://github.com/ConnectedHomes/nucleus/projects/6).
 2. You can create [bug reports](https://github.com/ConnectedHomes/nucleus/issues/new?assignees=&labels=Bug&template=a--bug-report.md&title=%5Bns-COMPONENT%5D), add a new [change request (RFC)](https://github.com/ConnectedHomes/nucleus/issues/new?assignees=&labels=RFC,+draft&template=b--request-a-change.md&title=[RFC]+Title+of+the+request), as well as react or comment on existing feedback.
 3. We've prepared a template to structure incoming feedback, gather relevant insights, and help us respond accordingly.
 4. If and once an issue is picked up, we'll ask to meet you to swap ideas and listen to your insights or make use of weekly design critique sessions.

-#### Suggestions for new Nucleus assets
+### Suggestions for new Nucleus assets

 We're working hard to grow Nucleus without sacrificing quality.